 a.
-The Board shall maintain a list of teachers teaching on call who are qualified and possess or are eligible to possess a valid B.C.
-Teaching Certificate.
+The Board shall maintain a list of TTOCs who are qualified and possess or are eligible to possess a valid BC Teaching Certificate.
 The Board shall forward a copy of such a list to each school and to the Association and the Staff Representative of each school in the first week of September and at the beginning of each subsequent month of the school year.